-Our showroom is now open “full time”, however we still strongly recommend making an appointment, as it’s important that we can ensure social distancing rules are complied with.
+Our showroom is now open “full time”.
 We are now also offering late opening on a Thursday night (this must be pre-arranged) , as well as Saturdays from 9am until 1230pm.
-If you would like to arrange an appointment, please call or email.
+If you have any questions, please call or email.
 Thank you.

 Restaurant and bar owners want practical flooring but also want something that will last and perhaps is a little different.
 From easy maintenance to longevity, it’s an investment that is crucial.
 We mentioned some of the benefits for hospitality flooring in our previous blog.
 These still stand but what type of flooring is best to use within a bar or restaurant?